Yes… It Could be a New Allergy

 Colds and allergies often produce similar symptoms.
 According to the American College of Allergy, Asthma, and Immunology (ACAAI), answering the following questions can help you tell the difference.
 For more information, visit acaai.org/allergies.

-Itchy or wheezing?
-Itchy eyes, throat, and nose, along with sneezing, usually mean allergy.
-If you also have asthma, you might be more likely to have an allergy.
+- Itchy or wheezing?
+Itchy eyes, throat, and nose, along with sneezing can signal either a cold or an allergy.
+But, if you also have asthma-like symptoms, you are probably more likely to have an allergy.
 An estimated 75 to 80 percent of asthmatics also have an allergy.